Graham Reid | | 1 min read

 But for my money this medley -- the failed Motown single Devil with a Blue Dress (by Shorty Long in '64) welded onto Little Richard's Good Golly Miss Molly, via the Jack and the Beanstalk phrase "fe fe fi fi fo fo fum" -- was their finest three minutes.

-It went top five in the States -- but that was about it for Mitch Ryder and the Detroit Wheels.
+It went top five in the States -- but that was about it for Mitch Ryder and the Detroit Wheels in terms of chart success.

 They had a couple of lesserly successful singles and Crewe steered Ryder into a slower soul style and he ended up in cabaret.